Hypertriglyceridemia (Type IV)

 Complications

-- Hepatic steatosis and possible progression to nonalcoholic fatty liver disease.
+Hepatic steatosis and nonalcoholic fatty liver disease

 | Short-term Sequelae | Long-term Sequelae |